isuihko/jSelolaskuri/README.md

 # jSelolaskuri
 Shakin vahvuuslukulaskenta, Java-ohjelmointikieli (Java Swing eli desktop application)

+You can find more documents and comments from C# version https://github.com/isuihko/selolaskuri

 27.5.2018 Started refactoring and documenting

 31.7. - 1.8.2018 Refactoring continued finally, cleaning and reorganizing code, taking new features from C# version.
 Data made hidden and used getters and setters.
 Added the exactly same unit tests that C# version has (modified to make them work).